Jennifer T. Chayes

 Joel Spencer

-Erdos.
-We give two examples - both problems first formulated by Erdos
+We give two examples — both problems first formulated by

-in the 1960s with new results in the last few years and both with
+Erdős in the 1960s with new results in the last few years and

-substantial open questions.
-Further in both examples we take a
+both with substantial open questions.
+Further in both examples we take

 create the object (coloring, packing respectively) and showing that